Last updated: 19/02/2025

 Tesla Model 3

 The Tesla Model 3 has been on sale in Australia since 2019 and remains the second best selling electric vehicle behind the Model Y SUV.
-Model 3 has received numerous small hardware changes and software improvements in the past five years.
-Tesla also made significant updates to the 2024 Model 3, including improved ride and handling, a redesigned front end and increased driving range.
+Model 3 has received numerous small hardware changes and software improvements over its lifetime.
+Tesla also made significant updates to the refreshed 2024 onwards Model 3, including improved ride and handling, a redesigned front end and increased driving range.

-A new Model 3 Performance version is now available which includes an upgraded performance drive unit, front sport seats, adaptive suspension and exterior design changes to further differentiate it from other variants.
+A new Model 3 Performance version is also available which includes an upgraded performance drive unit, front sport seats, adaptive suspension and exterior design changes to further differentiate it from other variants.

 Read more about Tesla.